geopandas/geopandas/README.md

 objects can act on [shapely](http://toblerity.github.io/shapely) geometry objects and perform geometric operations.

 GeoPandas geometry operations are cartesian.
-Objects are naive with respect to coordinate systems, although the coordinate reference system (crs) is stored as an attribute when loading from a file.
-In the future, enforcement of like coordinates for operations and projection into other reference systems may be implemented.
+The coordinate reference system (crs) can stored as an attribute on an object, and is automatically set when loading from a file.
+Objects may be transformed to new coordinate systems with the `to_crs()` method.
+There is currently no enforcement of like coordinates for operations, but that may change in the future.

 Examples
 --------